Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * 0 A is set to 0 degree constantly
 * 1 axis A stays in the positive angle range with 0 as minium
 * 99 is set if the behaviour is undefined for best-bet approach.
 Movements can fail when approaching or crossing A 0 degreees
+* acMode is used for AC and BC

 # M669 S, T parameters: segmentation